 Although the National Business Group on Health indicates that falls were the leading cause of injury for people of all ages between 1997 and 2007, certain groups are at greater risk than others.

 - The elderly – According to the CDC, each year one out of three adults ages 65 and older suffers a fall; many of these are slips and falls.
 Fewer than half of these adults tell their doctors or healthcare providers.

-- Women – The National Floor Safety Institute (NFSI) reports that women are more likely to suffer a slip-and-fall accident then men, although men are more likely to suffer a fall of some type.
+- Women – The National Floor Safety Institute (NFSI) reports that women more often suffer a slip-and-fall incidents and accidents then men, although men are more likely to suffer a fall of some type.

 - Workers – Slips and falls are common in all sectors, especially manufacturing and service sectors.
 Slips and falls are the top cause of compensable injuries within the trucking field, NFSI says.